DoNewsCode/core-starter/readme.md

 ### CoreStarter

 [DoNewsCode/core](https://github.com/DoNewsCode/core) is a service container that elegantly bootstrap and coordinate twelve-factor apps in Go.
 This is a starter template using the [DoNewsCode/core](https://github.com/DoNewsCode/core) framework.
+You can use the [fx](https://github.com/nfangxu/tools) command to quickly create a project

 #### 目录结构